NP-chaonay/Misc/SurfaceLaptopStudio_LinuxAudioTweak_OnDevicePosture/README.md

 **Important**:
 - I target on imitate Windows audio (mainly accurate on instruction and then accurate on what we hear) with audio enhancment for laptop speaker turned on, but Dolby Atmos is turned off.
 So you have to do followings on Windows if you want to compare that one:
   - Disable Dolby Atmos: not just turned off in spatial sound, but you have to instal Dolby Access and disable at the settings too.
+    - Noted that you have to re-disable if you have do Windows Update, or when there is appearance of notification about "Dolby Atmos is ready to use for".
   - Enable audio enhancement for laptop speaker: Settings > System > Sound (maybe, if no then Audio) > At section Output > Speaker > Audio Enhancement
   - Ensure that no 3rd party audio enhancment enabled including spatial audio, I want only OEM audio enhancment to be enabled except Dolby Atmos
 - _"mainly accurate on instruction and then accurate on what we hear"_: I mean that we need to ensure that we using most correct/accurate audio processing instruction, but there may be some exception on this to allow audio to be more like on Windows-side, however if possible and it is good to do, audio processing instuction must be correct/accurate.
 - On Linux, you have to set laptop speaker sample rate to 48kHz (see https://github.com/linux-surface/linux-surface/wiki/Surface-Laptop-Studio#poor-sound-quality-when-playing-on-laptop-speaker-on-441khz-sample-rate), or else you cannot correctly imitate Windows audio cause it has a problem about internal driver.
 - If possible, comparing and testing and tweaking on highest volume as possible (as you feel free to do, if volume is too low too do then it is better to wait for its time)
 - Remember that